 Thailand is a highly tolerant country where sexual preference is regarded as a personal choice when it comes to homosexuality.
 Gays, lesbians and transsexuals are all accepted as part of the Thai way.
 Thai people - both gay and straight - are also known for their sweet, friendly and polite natures.
 All of this have contributed to making Thailand a prime gay tourist destination, with Bangkok often being dubbed as the gay capital of Asia.

 The inaugural event was the first of its kind in Southeast Asia, with participants dressed in extravagant, over-the-top and flamboyant costumes, cheered on by thousands of spectators.
 The lavish parade and decorated floats attracted both local and international crowds.
 Definitely a feast for the eyes, Bangkok Gay Pride usually takes place in late October or early November in the Silom area.
-Make sure you're close to the action; staying in hotels around the Silom area will guarantee you a front seat and a good traffic jam!
+Make sure you're close to the action; staying in hotels around the Silom area will guarantee you a front seat!

 Bangkok gay nightlife is as fun, exciting and wild as the straight scene.
-Wide-ranging gay venues in Bangkok offer everything from gay-friendly hotels and guest houses to pubs, clubs, bars, karaoke venues, ladyboy cabarets, go-go bars, massage parlours and saunas.
+Wide-ranging gay venues in Bangkok offer everything from gay-friendly hotels and guest houses to pubs, clubs, bars, karaoke venues, ladyboy cabarets, go-go bars, and more.

 But before you do so, it's important to take note of a few things.
 As is always the case when you're traveling in a foreign country, it is vital to comply to the laws of the land.
-Firstly, the punishment for drug offences are severe in Thailand.
-So too sexual liaisons with under-aged persons.
-At the same time, be street-wise.
 The same traps that can be found in the gay scene of any other big city also apply to Bangkok.

 Bangkok Gay Areas